|

 permits limited

-change of direction (maximum angle less than 45 degrees - beware of the
+change of direction (maximum angle less than 45 degrees - beware

-"Bloody L" - Simon Gawesworth's term for an " L" shape in the anchor of
+of the "Bloody L" - Simon Gawesworth's term for an

-line lying on the water surface after forming the 'D' loop)
+surface after forming the 'D' loop)

 - larger changes in direction require preparatory

-moves to reposition the anchor point.
+reposition the anchor point.
 These movements

-are described on a separate page
+on a separate page

-cast / pick up and lay down cast
+Overhead cast / pick up and lay down cast

-cast uses:
+Overhead cast uses:

-- achieve
+- achieve distance

-- achieve
+- achieve accuracy

-line through false casting
+- lengthen line through false casting

-the fly through false casting
+- dries the fly through false casting

-cast limitations:
+Overhead cast limitations:

-sufficient room behind and overhead
+- requires sufficient room behind and

-dangerous - the fly passes behind the angler
+- potentially dangerous - the fly passes

 |

-cast key words that may be used by your
+Overhead cast key words that may be

 instructor during the session

-- back and upwards along a diagonal line
+- tap - back and upwards along a diagonal line

-- check rod position; if necessary allow line to fall to
+- stop - check rod position; if necessary allow

 ground